-Nesting Density, Spatial Temporal Distribution and Digging Attempts study are stated in Table 1.
+Nesting Density, Spatial Temporal Distribution and Digging Attempts

+The number of nestings and digging attempts at all seven beaches surveyed throughout the study are stated in Table 1.
 The total digging attempts was approximately three times more than nestings, and this behavior could probably be explained by the green turtles trying hard to find a comfortable position.
 This also probably reflected a deterioration of the beach environment, which made it uncomfortable for the reptiles to lay their eggs.